 1.7 The school’s CCTV Scheme is registered with the Information Commissioner under the terms of the

-Data Protection Act 1998.
-The use of CCTV, and the associated images and any sound recordings is

-covered by the Data Protection Act 1998.
-This policy outlines the school’s use of CCTV and how it

-complies with the Act.
+Data Protection Act2018 and the General Data Protection Regulation (GDPR) 2018..

-1.8 All authorised operators and employees with access to images are aware of the procedures that

-need to be followed when accessing the recorded images and sound.
-All operators are trained by

-the school data controller in their responsibilities under the CCTV Code of Practice.
-All employees

-are aware of the restrictions in relation to access to, and disclosure of, recorded images and sound.
+1.8 All authorised operators and employees with access to images are aware of the procedures that need to be followed when accessing the recorded images.
+All operators are made aware of their responsibilities in following the CCTV Code of Practice.
+All employees are aware of the restrictions in relation to access to, and disclosure of recorded images

 2 Objectives of the CCTV Scheme